vishalbalaji/express-api-starter-ts/docs/README.md

 ### Auth

-* `auth-passport`: Basic Passport.js configuration for Authentication.
+* `auth-passport`: Basic Passport.js configuration for authentication.

 ## Some Notes